 GLIMSIds have been obtained in various ways, often visually, by different contributors to the RGI.
 In earlier versions, some were assigned by computing the centroid of the glacier polygon.
 In consequence, some glaciers (fewer than 1%) had identifiers lying outside their boundaries.
-In version 4.0 all 1,560 of these exterior points have been replaced by interior points.
+In version 4.0 all 1,560 of these exterior points were replaced by interior points.
 There were a further 324 replacements of interior points that were inside nunataks.
+The corresponding coordinates CenLon and CenLat (see below) were also altered.
 To identify interior points, the inward unit normals of all edges of the main glacier polygon were projected and clipped against the glacier polygon and any nunatak polygons.
 Among the midpoints of the resulting collection of line segments, that furthest from the glacier boundary was chosen for the GLIMSId.